Overview

 HHJ Johns KC

-This dispute involves two brothers and a lender.
+This dispute involved two brothers and a lender.
 The sum of £520,000 was secured against the property by one brother, the legal owner.
-The other brother, who Jeff represents, has sought declaratory relief that he is the sole beneficial owner and was in actual occupation within the meaning of the Land Registration Act 2002, Schedule 3, Para.2.
-If correct, this would mean that the lender has not secured any monies against his beneficial interest.
-Listed for a 4-day trial to commence in 2023.
+The other brother, who Jeff represented, had sought declaratory relief that he was the sole beneficial owner and was in actual occupation within the meaning of the Land Registration Act 2002, Schedule 3, Para.2.
+Settled on favourable terms.

 Abdel-Mahmoud v Clive Court (Maida Vale) Freehold Limited Clive Court (2022)